maikynata/node-app-with-jenkins/README.md

 # Node App Pipeline with Jenkins

-This is a simple laboratory to learn How to set up CI/CD Pipeline for a Node.js App with Jenkins.
+This is a simple laboratory to learn how to set up CI/CD Pipeline for a Node.js App with Jenkins.

 The code is based on following howtos: